Sorting & Grouping

 If you have the permission to modify the respective Deck or Milestone, you can create Zones via the Add Zone Button at the bottom.
 If you hover over the Zone name, you can modify its name or change the order.
 Empty zones can be deleted via the edit dialog.

-When new cards are added (either via moving them into the deck or milestone, or via creating them directly) they are always added at the end of the top-most Zone.
+You can use the + icon at the end of each zone to directly add a new card to it.
+When cards are added another way (either via moving them into the deck or milestone, or via creating them with the red plus button) they are always added at the end of the top-most Zone.

 The swim lane header